When Your Child Needs Emergency Surgery

 - Your child is taken to a postanesthesia care unit (PACU) or a recovery room.

-- Your child may arrive in the recovery room with catheters or tubes that might have been placed during surgery.
-These may be in your child's nose, mouth, or bladder.
-These tubes are present to help your child's recovery.
-Your child's surgeon or nurse will tell you how long they need to stay in.
+- Your child may have catheters or tubes put in place during surgery.
+These may be in his or her nose, mouth, bladder or coming from a wound.
+These tubes are to help your child's recovery.
+The surgeon or nurse will tell you how long they need to stay in.

 - You may be allowed to stay in the PACU or recovery room with your child.
 Every child reacts differently to anesthesia.
-Your child may wake up disoriented, upset, or even crying.
-These reactions are normal and usually pass quickly.
+Your child may wake up confused, upset, or crying.
+These reactions are normal.
+They usually pass quickly.

 - Incisions may be covered with a bandage or dressing.

-- Your child will be given pain medication to stay comfortable.
-These may be delivered through an IV (intravenous) line.
+- Your child will be given pain medicine to stay comfortable.
+These may be sent through an IV (intravenous) line.

 - Monitors will be attached to your child.
 These check your child's vital signs.

 - When ready, your child will be given clear liquids after surgery.
-He or she will gradually be given solid foods and return to a normal diet.
+He or she will slowly be given solid foods and then return to a normal diet.

 - The surgeon will tell you how long your child will need to stay in the hospital.